 Aims: creative collaborative writing (poems), phonetic development (rhymes), listening

-- You will need the song “Spark” by Scottish singer Amy MacDonald from her debut album This Is the Life (2007).
-It is also available on the singer’s official YouTube channel: http://www.youtube.com/watch?v=huMThY0mCiA&ob=av2e
+- You will need the song Spark by Scottish singer Amy Macdonald from her debut album This Is the Life (2007).
+It is available on the singer's official YouTube channel:

-- Print out the worksheet below and cut it up – you will need one set per group of 3-4 students.
+- Print out the worksheet below and cut up the cards – you will need one set per group of three or four students.

 - Ask students to work in groups and put the words into pairs based on associations.
 For example, they can match astronaut and spaceman, hurt and pain, sun and moon or moon and in the sky – there are no correct answers here and students should use their imagination.

-- After students have 10 pairs based on associations, ask them to match each pair with another pair so that they rhyme.
+- After students have ten pairs based on associations, ask them to match each pair with another pair so that they rhyme.
 For example:

 spaceman – flying high